davidbarone/parser/README.md

 Additionally, the alias modification rules mean that C & B can be 'aliased' in the tree for improved semantics.

-## Processing a tree using the Visitor class
+## Processing a Tree Using the Visitor Class
-A visitor class is included which allows for an AST to be processed.
+A `Visitor` class is included which allows for an AST to be processed.
 A new visitor is created using:

 `var visitor = new Visitor(initialState)`

-The `initialState` parameter is a dynamic object, providing any initial state to the tree processing function.
+The `initialState` parameter is a `dynamic` object, providing any initial state to the tree processing function.
 Visitor handlers are then added.
 A visitor typically processes a portion of the tree:

 `visitor.AddVisitor(ruleName, (visitor, node)=> {...});`

 The first parameter is the name of the rule which is processed by the handler.
 The second parameter is a function which takes 2 parameters:
-- The Visitor class itself
+- The `Visitor` class
 - The current node being evaluated
 The body of this function is then free to process the node in any way.

-State can be persisted across handlers by using the `State` property of the visitor object.
+State can be persisted across handlers by using the `Visitor.State` property.

 --- end ---